memmett/PyWENO/docs/index.rst

 * February 22 2010: `PyWENO 0.5.0`_ released (see :doc:`what's new <whatsnew>`).
 * January 29 2010: `PyWENO 0.4.0`_ released (see :doc:`what's new <whatsnew>`).
 * January 29 2010: PyWENO now uses `semantic versioning`_.

-* November 26 2009: PyWENO 0.3.a1 released.
-* Fall 2009: PyWENO is in early development, and is a bit rough around the edges.
+PyWENO is useful for:

+* Numerically reconstructing an unknown function based on its cell averages over uniform or non-uniform grids.

+* Exploring WENO methods symbolically.

+* Building custom high-performance OpenCL based WENO codes.

+If you are interested in using PyWENO to solve systems of hyperbolic PDEs, check out the `Python Balance LAW`_ package `PyBLAW`_.

-Please check out the documentation (below) or the `PyWENO project page`_ for more infomation about using and contributing to PyWENO.
+Please check out the documentation (below) or the `PyWENO project page`_ for more information about using and contributing to PyWENO.

-**Using PyWENO to solve PDEs**: if you are interested in using PyWENO to solve PDEs, check out the `Python Balance LAW`_ package `PyBLAW`_.

 Documentation